 Bring a binocular or a good zoom camera to spot frigate birds, blue boobies to mention just a view.

 Walk to Faro and Punta Carola; the beach is full of sea lions and puppies.
 You may spot frigate birds as well.
+(Google Maps)

 Offered Guided Boat Tours